jingwen-z/jingwen-z.github.io/_posts/2018-10-25-data-viz-with-matplotlib-series4-scatter-plot.md

 </p>

 {% highlight python %}
+nbclients = range(10, 494, 7)
 plt.scatter(x=range(77, 770, 10),
             y=np.random.randn(70)*55+range(77, 770, 10),
-            s=range(10, 494, 7), alpha=0.6)
+            s=nbclients, alpha=0.6)

 plt.show()
 {% endhighlight %}

-Extracly the same implication as the scatter plot above.
+Since I added number of clients as size of each point, which corresponds the explication of the scatter plot above.

 You can click [here][notebook] to check this example in jupyter notebook.